-The Hampton Roads Transportation Planning Organization (HRTPO) Public Participation Plan 2017-2018 is part of a comprehensive effort to inform, increase awareness, and engage interested parties in our transportation planning and programming processes.
+The Hampton Roads Transportation Planning Organization (HRTPO) Public Participation Plan 2018-2020 is part of a comprehensive effort to inform, increase awareness, and engage interested parties in our transportation planning and programming processes.
 The HRTPO Public Participation Plan incorporates input from local and regional stakeholders and interested persons.
 The HRTPO Public Participation Plan will serve as the blueprint for HRTPO public involvement and outreach activities and will be reviewed periodically.
 Whenever this plan is materially revised, it will undergo public review and HRTPO Board approval.
-For any questions, please contact the HRTPO Public Involvement and Title VI Administrator at (757) 420-8300 or at [kmiller@hrtpo.org](mailto:kmiller@hrtpo.org).
+For any questions, please contact the HRTPO Principal Planner of the Office of Community Affairs and Civil Rights at (757) 420-8300 or at kmiller@hrtpo.org.